atashpulatov/data-api-demo/README.md

 - reuse in different projects
 - running in different environments, e.g. executing Python code on Mac, driving Windows Desktop using VirtualBox
 - how to check which test cases are tagged with a given tag (grep -ri '@mac_chrome' *)
-- attach to open session, Chrome (Mac, Windows) and Excel (Windows Desktop) already described
+- attach to open session, Chrome (Mac, Windows) and Excel (Windows Desktop, Mac Desktop) already described

 ### Prerequisites and installation